How to Autocomplete textbox using JavaScript and PHP

 From here handle 2 requests –

-• suggestionList – Return records based on search value.
+• suggestionList – Return records based on search value for displaying suggestion list.

-• Loop on the fetched records and initialize $return_arr with id and name keys.
+• Loop through the fetched records and add each user’s id and name to the $return_arr array.

-• Check if userid is POST or not.
-If POST then assign it to $userid variable.
+• If the userid is available, assign it to the $userid variable.

-• Loop on the fetched record and initialize $data Array with id, name, email, and city keys.
+• Loop through the fetched record, collecting the id, name, email, and city into the $data array.

 <?php